dialpad/dialtone-legacy/migration_guide/MIGRATION_GUIDE.md

 The migration from v6 to v7 is mostly visual.
 The purple color stops were updated.

+Even the migration is very straightforward, you still need to search through your codebase to make some decisions about the contrast ratio of some elements after the migration and check that all of them meet the accessibility requirements.

 ## What changed:

 - Updated hex values of `purple-100`, `purple-200` and `purple-300` stops.